 SEC Rule 10b-5 targets securities fraud, prohibiting the employment of manipulative and deceptive practices, by act or omission, in connection with the purchase or sale of any security.
 SEC Rule 10b5-1 was enacted in 2000 to address the issue of when insider trading liability arises in connection with a trader's "use" or "knowing possession" of MNPI.

 Rule 10b5-1 provides affirmative defenses to allow persons to trade in certain circumstances where it is clear that material non-public information was not a factor in the decision to trade.
 To satisfy the affirmative defense provision, a person must:

 - Be able to demonstrate that they entered into a binding contract, provided trade execution instructions, or adopted a written plan prior to becoming aware of any insider information.

 - Be able to demonstrate that the contract, instructions, or plan either specified the purchase amount, price, and date, provided a formula or algorithm for obtaining the amount, price and date, or did not provide the person any subsequent influence over purchase and sale.

 - Be able to demonstrate that the purchase or sale that occurred was pursuant to the prior contract, instruction, or plan.

-Critics have claimed that Rule 10b5-1 is easily circumvented due to a lack of clarity, regulation, and enforcement.
-The proposed amendments address these concerns by adding new conditions to the availability of the affirmative defense, including:
+Critics have claimed that Rule 10b5-1 was easily circumvented due to a lack of clarity, regulation, and enforcement.
+The changes to the rule update the conditions that must be met for the 10b5-1 affirmative defense, including: